-Incredible Photos Of Hurricane Harvey Devastation Show What It's Like In Texas
+Photos & Videos Of Hurricane Harvey Show What's Happening In Texas

 Hurricane Harvey hit the Gulf coast of Texas on Aug.
 25, ripping off roofs, causing major flooding and leaving approximately 250,000 people without electricity.
 The storm's category has been downgraded to a tropical storm as of Saturday afternoon, with wind speeds reaching around 80 miles per hour.
 Though the full extent of damage on the area isn't yet clear, photos and videos of Hurricane Harvey show a devastating effect.